 You can use port forwarding and port triggering to set up rules for Internet traffic.
 You need networking knowledge to set up these features.

-- Set Up Port Forwarding to a Local Server - Set Up Port Triggering
+- Set Up Port Forwarding to a Local Server on page 167 - Port Triggering on page 171

 Set Up Port Forwarding to a Local Server